abazilla/CFA-Rails-Major-Project/README.md

 # Installation

-Please visit this site for the live version:
+Please visit this site for the live version: https://openeducation2.herokuapp.com/

 If you would otherwise like to have it installed locally, do the following:

-Clone the project:
+Clone the project

 git clone https://github.com/nickwu78/CFA-Fund-It-Forward.git